apache/echarts-doc/en/option/component/parallel-axis.md

 It is used to define which 『coordinate system』the『coordinate axis』should correspond to.

-For example, there is the following configuration：
+For example, there is the following configuration:

 ```javascript
 myChart.setOption({